KrishnaChaurasia/Guess-the-number/README.md

 # Guess-the-number
-This is an implementation of the Guess the Number game in Python.
+This is an GUI implementation of the Guess the Number game in Python.
 The code runs on the Codeskulptor platform